 - Maze procedure.
 This may be done as a minimally invasive surgery or during open-heart surgery.
 It creates scar tissue that blocks excess electrical impulses from traveling through your heart.

 Treatment to prevent stroke

 Atrial fibrillation is dangerous because if the heartbeat isn't strong and steady, blood can collect, or pool, in the atria .
 And pooled blood is more likely to form clots.
-Clots can travel through the bloodstream to the brain and other areas such as the legs.
-If clots travel to the brain, they can block blood flow and cause a stroke.
+Clots can travel through the bloodstream to the brain and cause a stroke.